engrron30/CLITS-CLI-on-ur-Terminal-Simulator/README.md

-### Nokia ALU OLT Simulator
+### Cisco-Like Interface on your Terminal Simulator (CLI)

-This repository aims to simulate how the NOKIA ALU OLT commands are being triggered like the OLT CLI.
+This repository aims to simulate how
-Ongoing progress.

-Current branch is changed from master to main.
-Check if commit is already observed.